menandmice/micetro_docs/guides/admin-manual/failover_management_kea.rst

 1. Go to the :guilabel:`Service Management` tab on the **Admin** page, select the server containing the relationship you want to modify, and then select :guilabel:`Failover management` either on the :guilabel:`Action` or the Row :guilabel:`...` menu.
 2. Select the relevant relationship, and then select :guilabel:`Remove` on the Row :guilabel:`...` menu.
 3. Decide whether to delete or disable the secondary scopes.

-   -OR-

-   * The API offers ``RemoveDHCPFailoverRelationships``.
-Just specify a reference to the Kea DHCP service, the name of the failover relationship, and the proper deconfigure action.